In-Service Center Overview

 The University of Alabama In-Service Education Center, established by the Alabama legislature in 1984-85, is one of eleven state regional centers whose purpose is to provide professional development to the K-12 educators in designated public school districts in its geographic region.
 The University of West Alabama (in Livingston) was named as a cooperating partner.
 The Center has been funded yearly since 1984-85.

-The UA In-Service Center serves the teachers, administrators, counselors, and librarians of twelve (12) school districts within nine (9) area counties: Tuscaloosa City, Tuscaloosa County, Fayette County, Lamar County, Pickens County, Greene County, Hale County, Sumter County, Demopolis City, Linden City, Choctaw County, and Marengo County.
+The University of Alabama/University of West Alabama In-Service Center serves the teachers, administrators, counselors, and librarians of twelve (12) school districts within nine (9) area counties: Tuscaloosa City, Tuscaloosa County, Fayette County, Lamar County, Pickens County, Greene County, Hale County, Sumter County, Demopolis City, Linden City, Choctaw County, and Marengo County.
 The map of the region along with links to the school system sites can be found here.

 DESIGNATED CRITICAL NEEDS AREAS